ham2k/adif4/README.md

 There is a problem with this: once you get past the basic english alphabet and into "extended characters", there is no such thing as a "text file" anymore.
 The text has to be characterized by the encoding used to convert the characters to bytes.

-> There are two popular encodings: "Windows-1252", which is a superset of the formal standard "ISO-8859-1", both of which encode the "Latin-1" alphabet; and "UTF-8" which encodes all characters in the Unicode standard.
+> There are two popular encodings: "Windows-1252", which is a superset of the formal standard "ISO 8859-1", both of which encode the "Latin1" alphabet; and "UTF-8" which encodes all characters in the Unicode standard.
 >
-> There are other useful encodings, including other 8-bit code page encodings in the ISO-8859 family, covering alphabets like greek, cyrillic and more, or Shift-JIS for Japanese characters.
+> There are other useful encodings, including other 8-bit code page encodings in the ISO 8859 family, covering alphabets like greek, cyrillic and more, or Shift-JIS for Japanese characters.
 >
 > But for simplicity, we will keep the discussion around the main two, and use the terms "Latin1" and "UTF-8" to refer to each one of them.